EvoX: A Distributed GPU-accelerated Framework for Scalable Evolutionary Computation: Programming and Computation Models

 Initially, each iteration commences with the \texttt{ask} function in the \textbf{Algorithm} module to generate a population.
-To harness the capabilities of hardware acceleration, this population is encoded in a \emph{tensor} format, i.e., multi-dimensional arrays in memory for data-level parallelism.
+To harness the capabilities of hardware acceleration, this population is encoded in a \emph{tensor} format, i.e., tightly packed multi-dimensional arrays in memory for data-level parallelism.
 For simplicity, we denote the tensorized population data as $\textbf{T}_{pop} = [\textbf{x}_1, \textbf{x}_2, ..., \textbf{x}_i, ...]$ hereafter, where $\textbf{x}_i$ denotes each encoded candidate solution.

 Upon generating the population, the \texttt{evaluate} function in the \textbf{Problem} module will return the fitness data, i.e., the corresponding fitness values of the candidate solutions within the population.
-Similar to the $\textbf{T}_{pop}$, the fitness data adopts a tensor representation to streamline subsequent processing.
+Similar to $\textbf{T}_{pop}$, the fitness data adopts a tensor representation to streamline subsequent processing.
 For simplicity, we denote the tensorized fitness data as $\textbf{T}_{fit} = [\textbf{y}_1, \textbf{y}_2, ..., \textbf{y}_i, ...]$ hereafter, where $\textbf{y}_i$ denotes the fitness value of each candidate solution in the population.

-The loop culminates with the \texttt{tell} function of the \textbf{Algorithm} module, which proceeds to select candidate solutions for generating new $\textbf{T}_{pop}$ according to $\textbf{T}_{fit}$.
-Given the tensorial nature of both $\textbf{T}_{pop}$ and $\textbf{T}_{fit}$, the \textbf{Algorithm} module can adeptly tap into data-level parallelism.
+Finally, the loop enters the \texttt{tell} function of the \textbf{Algorithm} module, which proceeds to select candidate solutions for generating new $\textbf{T}_{pop}$ according to $\textbf{T}_{fit}$.
+Given the tensorial nature of both $\textbf{T}_{pop}$ and $\textbf{T}_{fit}$, the \textbf{Algorithm} module can easily adapt to data-level parallelism.

 Outside this primary loop, each module is responsible for two distinct data categories: immutable data and mutable data (i.e., the \texttt{state}).
 Immutable data, often initialized during object instantiation via Python's \texttt{\_\_init\_\_} method, encompass static hyperparameters pertinent to each module and might include external datasets for specific problems.
 These remain unchanged throughout the computational life-cycle.
 In contrast, the \texttt{state} is initialized after the entire workflow has been assembled, starting with the topmost module and proceeding recursively through the dependency tree.
 During computation, as the global state is activated, state management ensures that each module receives its specific state data as the primary argument for its function.
 This segmented strategy enables each module to concentrate on updating its own state, while collaboratively participating in the comprehensive update of a unified global state.